NVIDIA/TensorRT-LLM/examples/gpt/README.md

 #### Fused MultiHead Attention (FMHA)

-You can enable the FMHA kernels by adding `--context_fmha enable` to the invocation of `trtllm-build`.
+`trtllm-build` enables FMHA kernels by default.
+You may disable it by adding `--context_fmha disable`.

-If you find that the default fp16 accumulation (`--context_fmha enable`) cannot meet the requirement, you can try to enable fp32 accumulation by adding `--context_fmha_fp32_acc enable`.
+If you find that the default fp16 accumulation cannot meet the requirement, you can try to enable fp32 accumulation by adding `--context_fmha_fp32_acc enable`.
 However, it is expected to see performance drop.

-Note that the FMHA kernels have to be used together with `--gpt_attention_plugin float16`.
+Note that the FMHA kernels have to be used together with `gpt_attention_plugin` enabled.

 #### In-flight batching and paged KV cache

-If one wants to use [in-flight batching in C++ runtime](../../docs/in_flight_batching.md), the engine must be built accordingly.
+If one wants to use [in-flight batching in C++ runtime](../../docs/in_flight_batching.md), the engine(s) must be built accordingly.
 In-flight batching in C++ runtime works only with attention plugin, paged KV cache and with packed data.
-Hence, the `trtllm-build` should be called with `--gpt_attention_plugin float16`, `--paged_kv_cache enable`, `--remove_input_padding enable`.
-It is possible to choose a different precision for `--gpt_attention_plugin` if the flag is provided separately.
+Currently, the `trtllm-build` by default enables `gpt_attention_plugin`, `paged_kv_cache` and `remove_input_padding`, so the built engine(s) can support in-flight batching (unless you explicitly disable one of these options).
 One can additionally control the size of the block in paged KV cache using `--tokens_per_block=N`.

 ### 4. Build TensorRT engine(s) with Random Weights
 You can build engine(s) using random weights, which is useful for benchmarking.
 First, the [`../generate_checkpoint_config.py`](../generate_checkpoint_config.py) script can be used to generate a TensorRT-LLM checkpoint config file: